FreakyJay1/alx-system_engineering-devops/0x00-shell_basics/README.md

-11-lists is added and in it is ls -al . .. /boot 12-file_type is added and in it is /tmp/iamafile 13-symbolic_link is added and in it is ln -s /bin/ls __ls_ 14-copy_html is added and in it is cp -un *.html ../_
+11-lists is added and in it is ls -al . .. /boot 12-file_type is added and in it is /tmp/iamafile 13-symbolic_link is added and in it is ln -s /bin/ls __ls_ 14-copy_html is added and in it is cp -un *.html ../ 100-lets_move is added_